Autofill Help

 This is where you define all the form fields to automatically fill on page load.
 A form field, also known as a form control or form element, is used to submit data from the client (your browser) to the server.
 Below is a detailed description of each column in the rules table.

 TIP: The quickest way to define autofill rules is to use the infobar to automatically create all of the rules for you.
-To generate rules for the entire form, right-click on the page and select "Add rules for this form" from the Autofill context menu, or click on the Autofill lightning bolt icon and expand the Generate Rules section.
-To generate a rule for one particular text/password input field only, right-click inside that input field and select "Add rule for this field" from the Autofill context menu.
-Once the rules are created, you can click on the Autofill logo in the infobar to open the Options page and fine-tune them if you wish.
+To generate rules for the entire form, right-click on the page and select "Add rules for this form" from the Lightning Autofill context menu, or click the Lightning Autofill bolt icon and expand the Generate Rules section.
+To generate a rule for one particular text/password input field only, right-click inside that input field and select "Add rule for this field" from the Lightning Autofill context menu.
+Once the rules are created, you can click the Lightning Autofill logo in the infobar to open the Options page and fine-tune them if you wish.
 No more digging through the source code!

 - Type: The type of form field you would like to autofill.

-- Text – Select this to autofill text and hidden inputs (
+- Text β Select this to autofill text and hidden inputs (

 <input type="text">